thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 ### Certificate Revocation Checks

-The guidance in Section 4.4.3 of {{!RFC7925}} still holds: for certificate revocation, neither the Online Certificate Status Protocol (OCSP) nor Certificate Revocation Lists (CRLs) are used by constrained IoT devices.
+The guidance in {{Section 4.4.3 of !RFC7925}} still holds: for certificate revocation, neither the Online Certificate Status Protocol (OCSP) nor Certificate Revocation Lists (CRLs) are used by constrained IoT devices.